-Capital gains and taxable portions of lump sums are not included in the basic amount.
-However, if an estimate lower than the basic amount is used, such amounts must be included in the estimate.
+Capital gains and retirement fund lump sums are not included in the basic amount.
+However, if an estimate lower than the basic amount is used, capital gains must be included in the estimate.

-These amounts have to be included in the second provisional tax estimate if the taxable income is expected to exceed R1 million.
+Čapital gains must be included in the second provisional tax estimate if the taxable income is expected to exceed R1 million.